 - Jean Françaix: 9 Pièces caractéristiques

-A recording of the concert is available to be streamed online HERE.
+and a recording from the concert is available HERE.
 I highly recommend that you listen to it.
 It’s absolutely wonderful and well worth your investment in time.
 [UPDATE: the streaming audio has expired and is no longer available.]

 News in the LA Phil string sections